Scottish designer-maker Ruth Morris set up the Roobedo label in 1999, when she lived in Edinburgh.

 Growing up in Dundee, Ruth graduated from The Scottish College of Textiles (Galashiels) in 1993 with a First Class Honours Degree, and was awarded a scholarship for her work at College.

 After seven years service in the clothing industry as a pattern cutter, garment technologist, buyer and retail manager for a number of independent Scottish companies, she set-up her own business, and is now settled in Pitlochry.
-She lectures part-time in the Textiles Department at Dundee & Angus College and occasionally runs workshops.
+She lectures part-time in the Textiles Department at Dundee & Angus College and runs sewing workshops.
 She is also a busy mum of two, with a whippet for company in her studio.